Learning About Learning: A Path from Spin Glasses to Artificial Intelligence: Hopfield neural network: content-addressable memory

-Having attractors is what makes the network correct errors and associate error-prone or mixed inputs with a well-defined output.
-This is a consequence of the nonlinearity of $\Ffunc$.
-If $\Ffunc$ were linear, then some linear combination of inputs, say $0.3 I_1+0.7I_2$, would be mapped into a linear combination of outputs, $0.3 O_1+0.7O_2$.
-However, the step function forces the network into a \textit{decision}.
-Usually, it converges to the nearest attractor, so iterating a Hopfield network under these conditions would probably lead to $O_2$~\cite{Hopfield1982}.
+The existence of attractors allows the network to correct errors and associate error-prone or mixed inputs with a well-defined output.
+This behavior is a consequence of the nonlinearity of $\Ffunc$.
+If $\Ffunc$ were linear, then some linear combination of inputs, say $\netstate(0)=0.3\vec{I}_1+0.7\vec{I}_2$, would be mapped into a linear combination of outputs, $\netstate^*=0.3\vec{O}_1+0.7\vec{O}_2$.
+However, the step function forces the network to a \textit{decision}.
+Usually, it converges to the nearest attractor, so iterating a Hopfield network under these conditions would most likely lead to~\cite{Hopfield1982} $\netstate^*\approx\vec{O}_2$.